On the relative Minimal Model Program for fourfolds in positive and mixed characteristic: Preliminaries

 \section{Preliminaries}

-A scheme $X$ will be called a \emph{variety} if it is integral, separated, and of finite type over a field $k$.
-Throughout this paper, unless otherwise stated, we work over an $F$-finite field of characteristic $p>0$.
-We refer the reader to \cite{KM98} for the standard definitions and results of the minimal model program and to \cite{HW19a} for a brief introduction to F-singularities.
+A scheme $X$ will be called a \emph{variety} if it is integral, separated, and of finite type over a field $k$ or a divisorial valuation ring $R$.
+Throughout this paper, unless otherwise stated, we work over $F$-finite fields $k$ of characteristic $p>0$ or DVRs $R$ of characteristic $(0,p)$ for $p\geq 0$.

+We refer the reader to \cite{KM98} for the standard definitions and results of the minimal model program, to \cite{HW19a} for a brief introduction to F-singularities, and to \cite{BMPSTWW20} for the results on $+$-regularity.
+Further, we refer to \cite[Remark 2.7]{GNT16} for a discussion on properties of varieties which are independent of a base change from a perfect field.
+We warn the reader that $\Q$-factoriality is not such a property.

 In this paper, a {\it pair} $(X,B)$ consists of a normal variety $X$ and an effective $\Q$-divisor $B$ such that $K_X+B$ is $\Q$-Cartier.
 The pair $(X,B)$ is {\it kawamata log terminal} (\emph{klt}) (resp.\ {\it log canonical} (\emph{lc})) if for any proper birational morphism $f \colon Y\to X$ and any prime divisor $E$ on $Y$ we have ${\rm mult }_E(B_Y)<1$ (resp.\ ${\rm mult }_E(B_Y)\leq 1$) where $K_Y+B_Y=f^*(K_X+B)$.
 If $(X,B)$ admits a log resolution $f \colon Y\to X$, then it suffices to check the above condition for all prime divisors $E$ on $Y$.